The Puritan: Act III

-Pieboard visits Idle in prison and tells him that he will have to perform a phony "conjuring ceremony" to find Sir Godfrey's chain.
+Pieboard visits Idle in prison and tells him that he will have to perform a phoney "conjuring ceremony" to find Sir Godfrey's chain.
 Sir Godfrey enters with Edmond and Nicholas.
 Pieboard poses as a fortune-teller and Idle poses as a conjurer.
 Sir Godfrey tells Idle that his release has been secured and promises a large reward if Idle is able to find the chain.
 Idle says that he will perform a conjuring ceremony to find the chain on the following day.